Can Magnetic Forces Do Work?: Introduction

-One could, in principle, evade the preceding conclusions about magnetic forces by considering composite magnetic dipoles modeled instead as pairs of fundamental magnetic monopoles.
-However, such models would require generalizing Maxwell's theory of electromagnetism to include magnetic monopoles, as well as generalizing the Lorentz force law accordingly to describe forces acting on them.
+One could, in principle, evade the preceding conclusions about magnetic forces by considering composite magnetic dipoles according to the Gilbert model, in which the magnetic dipoles instead consist of pairs of fundamental magnetic \emph{monopoles}.
+However, employing the Gilbert model would require generalizing Maxwell's theory of electromagnetism to include magnetic monopoles, as well as generalizing the Lorentz force law accordingly to describe forces acting on them.

-On the other hand, experiments indicate that many kinds of particles, including electrons, possess permanent, elementary magnetic dipole moments that do not seem to arise from underlying classical loops of current or as pairs of magnetic monopoles.
+Experiments indicate that many kinds of particles, including electrons, possess permanent, elementary magnetic \emph{dipole} moments that do not seem to arise from underlying classical loops of current or as pairs of magnetic monopoles.
 At a truly fundamental level, these elementary magnetic dipole moments are quantum-mechanical in nature, but, then, so is electric charge, and we obviously still include electric charges as basic sources in Maxwell's classical theory of electromagnetism.

-It is therefore worth studying how we might similarly include elementary dipoles as basic sources in the classical theory of electromagnetism, as well as determine from first principles how they should interact with electric and magnetic fields\textemdash without assuming the textbook Lorentz force law \eqref{eq:LorentzForceLaw} as one of our starting ingredients.
-Such an investigation could then be expected to shed light on the specific issues of magnetic forces and work done on dipoles.
+It is therefore worth studying how we might similarly include elementary dipoles as basic sources in a classical extension of Maxwell's theory of electromagnetism, as well as determine from first principles how they should interact with electric and magnetic fields\textemdash without assuming the textbook Lorentz force law \eqref{eq:LorentzForceLaw} as one of our starting ingredients.
+Such an investigation could then be expected to shed light on the specific issues of magnetic forces and work done on elementary dipoles.

-Ultimately, we will show that if we are given an external electric field $\vec E_{\textrm{ext}}$ and an external magnetic field $\vec B_{\textrm{ext}}$, then the following generalization of the Lorentz force law describes the corresponding electromagnetic force $\vec F$ that acts on a particle with charge $q$, electric dipole moment $\vecgreek{\pi}$, and magnetic dipole moment $\vecgreek{\mu}$ traveling at a constant velocity $\vec v$ that is slow compared with the speed of light $c$:
+Ultimately, we will show that if we are given an external electric field $\vec E_{\textrm{ext}}$ and an external magnetic field $\vec B_{\textrm{ext}}$, then the following generalization of the Lorentz force law describes the corresponding electromagnetic force $\vec F$ that acts on a particle with charge $q$, elementary electric dipole moment $\vecgreek{\pi}$, and elementary magnetic dipole moment $\vecgreek{\mu}$ traveling at a constant velocity $\vec v$ that is slow compared with the speed of light $c$: